 mDNS auto-discovery.
 Nodes find the router on the LAN automatically.
 No config files, no service registries, no manual IP addresses.

-5-tab live dashboard with SSE.
-Fleet overview, trends, model insights, per-app analytics, and benchmarks.
+8-tab live dashboard with SSE.
+Fleet overview, trends, model insights, per-tag analytics, benchmarks, health, recommendations, and settings.
+Multimodal type badges and per-node capability matrix.
 All backed by SQLite.

 168-slot behavioral model learns each device's weekly patterns.
 Meeting detection pauses inference when you're on a call.

-Both OpenAI and Ollama format endpoints.
+OpenAI-compatible endpoints for chat, images, and transcription.
+Plus native Ollama format.
 Drop-in replacement for any existing client, framework, or agent pipeline.

 The scoring engine evaluates every available node on 7 dimensions before routing.
 The system learns from every request and improves over time.